peterhinch/micropython-font-to-py/FONT_TO_PY.md

  * -e or --errchar Ordinal value of character to be rendered if an attempt is made to display an out-of-range character.
 Default 63 (ord("?")).
  * -i or --iterate Specialist use.
 See below.
+ * -b or --binary Create a binary font file.
+See below.
  * -c or --charset Option to restrict the characters in the font to a specific set.
 See below.
  * -k or --charset_file Obtain the character set from a file.
 Typical use is